-The construction method used at Site 23 (bottom-up construction) limits the site's complexity. .
+The construction method used at Site 23 (bottom-up construction) limits the site's complexity.
 Designated placement zones are marked on the active lift of the site and production rock is placed according to class.
-No activities other than routine monitoring occurred at Site D in 2006.
+No activities other than routine monitoring occurred at Site D in 2007.

-Unusually wet conditions during 2006 presented drainage and accessibility challenges at Site 23.
+Unusually heavy snowfall during 2007 presented drainage and accessibility challenges at Site 23.
 In 2005 KGCMC modified placement methods to minimize the formation of permeable areas, or chimneys, between placement zones.
 The homogenous, planar placement surface that resulted from the new method created surface drainage challenges.
 KGCMC experimented with a ridge and swale pattern that appeared to improve drainage during the rainy season but was susceptible to drifting snow in the winter months.
-Fine tuning of methods to improve drainage and accessibility will continue in 2007.
+Fine tuning of methods to improve drainage and accessibility will continue in 2008.

 Approximately 5,000 cubic yards of material was excavated from the backslope of Site 23 during the 2005 construction season.
 The material was used as fill in the 960 road base and the Mill backslope road.
 Additional material that was removed is stored at 4.9 on the B road for future site reclamation activities.
-In 2006, approximately 2500 - 5,000 cubic yards are planned to be removed from this area.
+In 2007, approximately 8,000 cubic yards were removed from this area for site development and other various projects.

-3.7 Site as -built
+3.7 Site as-built

 As-built drawings for Site 23/D are presented in Appendix 2.
-Three drawings from the Site 23/D Hydrogeology and Geochemistry Analysis Report (EDE 2004) (Site 23/D conceptual model, Site 23/D colluvium potentiometric surface and Site 23/D cross section) are also included in Appendix 2.
+Three drawings from the Site 23/D Hydrogeology and Geochemistry Analysis Report (EDE 2004) (Site 23/D conceptual model, Site

+23/D colluvium potentiometric surface and Site 23/D cross section) are also included in Appendix 2.
 The drawings show the year-end topography, water management features, monitoring device locations, and other significant features of the site.
 The as-built also includes cross sections that show the following information: